 The building principal will have the authority to suspend transportation privileges of the student or impose other appropriate discipline.

 It is the responsibility of the superintendent, in conjunction with the building principal, to develop administrative regulations regarding student conduct and discipline when utilizing school district transportation.

-Cross Reference: 503 Student Discipline 506 Student Records 804.6 Use of Recording Devices on School Property lowa Code §§ 279.8; 285; 321.
+Legal Reference: lowa Code §§ 279.8; 285; 321.